Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # EngageUI
 ## Motivation
-EngageUI is a simpler, more efficient, keyboard-focused way
+EngageUI is a simpler, more efficient, keyboard-focused approach
-to build PC desktop app GUIs
+to building PC desktop app GUIs
 than the prevalent WIMP, control-panel metaphor based approach.
 EngageUI apps get all or most of their input from the keyboard.